amaan-analytics/Adidas-Sales-Database/README.md

 ## 📌 Project Overview
 This project analyzes Adidas sales data using **MS Excel**.
 The dataset includes sales by product, region, retailer, and revenue.
-Interactive dashboards and pivot tables, Slicers were created to identify trends and insights.
+Interactive dashboards, pivot tables and Slicers were created to identify trends and insights.

 ## 🔧 Tools Used
 - Microsoft Excel